medikoo/cjs-vs-amd-benchmark/README.md

 # CJS/AMD load time benchmark

-## Compare load times of two modules systems.
+## Compare load times of two module systems.

 It's basic benchmark that compares speed of both systems when used in development mode.